Fairy Tail: Fairy Tail | Natsu Dragneel | Lucy Heartfilia | Strongest Team | Sirius Team | Founders | Other Members

 A violent savage who is always itching to slaughter humans whenever he can.
 He uses his "Tenga Goken"note curse to transform his multiple arms into blades that can slice through anything.

 - Absurdly Sharp Blade: His curse involves these, though they're not visible.
-He constantly claims that there's nothing in the world he can't cut, which has quite a bit of truth given he is able to literally slice through Wendy's winds.
+He constantly claims that there's nothing in the world he can't cut, which has quite a bit of truth given he is able to literally slice through Wendy's winds and is only defeated because she makes them faster than he can cut through.

 - Ax-Crazy: Quite eager to start slaughtering humans.
 His epithet "Child Slicer" doesn't help, and implies that he was the one who cut up the entire town Gray and Juvia went to.
 Definitely proves it during his fight with Wendy.